openebs-archive/openebs-docs/docs/upgrade.md

    ./jiva_volume_upgrade.sh pvc-48fb36a2-947f-11e8-b1f3-42010a800004
    ```

-   **Note:** The script will check whether the node is already labelled or not, where corresponding Jiva Pod is running.
+   **Note:** The script will check whether the node, where corresponding Jiva pod is running, is already labelled or not.
 If node is not labelled, then nodes will be labelled as `openebs-jiva`.

    <h4><a class="anchor" aria-hidden="true" id="cStor-PV"></a>cStor PV</h4>